kennolot/CTF-pi/5.networking_problems/ctfpi5_1/README.md

 ### Objective

-`docker compose up --build -d` and multiple services will start running on raspi.
+`docker compose up -d` and multiple services will start running on raspi.

 Run `nmap <hostname -I>` aka place your raspi's IP there to start the scan.
 Note, you may need to dig deeper than default scan.